The Highway 1 - Kamloops to Alberta Four-Laning Program is underway and may create travel delays throughout the corridor.

 Upgrading the highway to a modern, 100 km/h, four-lane standard, will allow traffic to move more safely and efficiently.
 Communities will be better connected, and businesses will be better able to move their products throughout the province, through our ports and beyond our borders.

-The Province has committed $1.044 billion to upgrading Highway 1 between Kamloops and the Alberta border over the next three years under Budget 2020.
+The Province has committed $837-million to upgrading Highway 1 between Kamloops and the Alberta border over the next three years under Budget 2021.

 This Highway 1 four-laning project through the Village of Chase will improve safety and reliability for people travelling along this important corridor.
 This project will be delivered through the following two phases with separate, but coordinated, schedules.